romeroarcasandres/PrepareIn2Columns/README.md

 * Displays a message box indicating the completion of the process.

 ## Requirements
-MS Word VBA for Applications
+Microsoft Word -  Visual Basic for Applications

 ## Files
 PrepareIn2Columns.bas